'So what do you eat then? Energy bars and stuff I suppose'.

 And so I was one of the few people checking labels looking for more calories rather than few - a pleasantly liberating feeling.

 Obviously you need various 'good things' in your diet, you know vitamins and all that clutter.
-But they're not as hard as you think to get hold of - something to do with osmosis or something I believe?
-No, calories were king - pass me that cake, and another, and then stand back in case I explode.
+But they're not as hard as you think to get hold of.
+No, here calories were king - pass me that cake, then another, and wait for me to explode.
 Eat more and pull hard could have been the mantra.

 So, energy bars and gels then?
 Well you could do worse than eat things that your Grandma (Great-Grandma?) would have eaten - you know, real food - no need to get all fancy and technical.
-All you are doing is paying for all that marketing and hype - it's only canoeing after all.
+All you are doing is paying for all that marketing and hype.
+Here it's only canoeing after all.

 No, pass me another cake, and stand well back...